 In 2001, the President announced a Management Agenda to improve the management and performance of the federal government.
 It emphasized the importance of complete information for program monitoring and improving program results.
 This expectation concurs with wording in Sec.
-185(c) of the Act: "Each State, each local board, and each recipient (other than a subrecipient, subgrantee, or contractor of a recipient) receiving funds under this title...shall prescribe and maintain comparable management information systems, in accordance with guidelines that shall be prescribed by the Secretary, designed to facilitate the uniform compilation, cross tabulation, and analysis of programmatic, participant, and financial data, on statewide, local area, and other appropriate bases, necessary for reporting, monitoring, and evaluating purposes, including data necessary to comply with section 188."
+185(c)(2) of the Workforce Innovation and Opportunity Act (WIOA): "Each State, each local board, and each recipient (other than a subrecipient, subgrantee, or contractor of a recipient) receiving funds under this title...shall prescribe and maintain comparable management information systems, in accordance with guidelines that shall be prescribed by the Secretary, designed to facilitate the uniform compilation, cross tabulation, and analysis of programmatic, participant, and financial data, on statewide, local area, and other appropriate bases, necessary for reporting, monitoring, and evaluating purposes, including data necessary to comply with section 188."

 Performance audits conducted by the U.S. Department of Labor's Office of Inspector General found that the accuracy of reported performance outcomes could not be assured due to insufficient local, state, and federal oversight.
-To address these concerns, and to ensure the accuracy of data collected and reported on the workforce investment system, the Employment and Training Administration (ETA) expanded its efforts to conduct data validation.
-During PY 2003 Nebraska implemented data validation for the WIA Title IB programs.
-Attached to this policy is a revised list reflecting the source documentation requirements for PY 2012 WIA data element validation.
+To address these concerns, and to ensure the accuracy of data collected and reported on the workforce development system, the Employment and Training Administration (ETA) expanded its efforts to conduct data validation.
+During PY 2003 Nebraska implemented data validation for the WIA/WIOA Title IB programs.